Writing Rules

 • The font must be 14 Times New Roman throughout the essay.

-• Margins must be 1 inch on all sides.
+• Margins must use a "Moderate" inch on all sides.

 • All pages must be numbered in the center footer.